dingdio/Witcher3-Blender-Tools/README.md

 in the addon settings add your own paths to:
 - uncook_path = main repo where you exported all the game bundles with wcclite.exe .w2mesh files, .w2mi files, .w2ent etc.
-- tex_uncook_path = repo folder with ALL exported .tga from the game
+- tex_uncook_path = repo folder with ALL exported .tga from the game, add-on expects tga, no other format is supported
 - apx_uncook_path = repo folder with ALL exported .apx from the game

-All these folders can be the same repo.
+### WolvenKit 7 integration
+- WolvenKit 7 CLI = path to WolvenKit.CLI.exe
+- Your Wolvenkit Project Path = this is the default path meshes will export to.
+The mesh importer will also check this project first for raw .tga files when loading a new w2mesh

 ## Optional Setup